pybites/pybites.github.io-source/content/guest-ast-intro.md

 - The distribution is heavy tailed, with `len()` representing 13.4% of all builtin calls, while `dir()` being used only once.
 - All five base types are used, but `bool()` is used only in 1 challenge.
-- Only 5 of the standard exception are used in the code challenges, with `ValueError` being the most commonly.
+- Only 5 of the standard exceptions are used, with `ValueError` being the most common.
 - Most of the builtin functions are already used by code challenges, but considering the [functional programming calls](https://docs.python.org/3/howto/functional.html) you can notice that `map()` appears while `filter()` does not (as indeed the common practice is to prefer [list comprehension](https://realpython.com/list-comprehension-python/#profile-to-optimize-performance)).

 ### Modules popularity

 ![Pybites code challenges - top 100 modules](images/astintro/plot_modules.png)

-The histogram above shows the ranking for modules, and for simplicity we limit to report on root modules only.
-If submodules are used, their frequencies are cumulated to the related root modules.
+The histogram above shows the ranking for modules.
+For simplicity we limit to report on the root modules only.
+If submodules are used, their frequencies are cumulated into the frequency of the respective root modules.

-As for builtins, the distribution is heavy tailed, a testament that the PyBite code challenges try to "cover a little bit of everything".
+As before, the histogram is heavy tailed, a testament that the PyBite code challenges try to "cover a little bit of everything".

 We can observe the presence of non-standard modules, such as `pandas` and `pytest`, as well more ad-hoc modules such as as `zodiac` and `fibonacci` that are created for the purpose of the challenges themselves.

-All this was possible by using about 50 lines of Python code, and the `ast` module.
+One can easily expand the analysis these stats to understand the specific functions used in each module/submodule, as well as dive into more specific analysis.
+The results reported are generated with about 50 lines of Python code and using `ast` module.
 Processing the 300+ source code files with tools like [`awk`](https://www.gnu.org/software/gawk/manual/gawk.html), [`grep`](https://www.gnu.org/software/grep/), or anything else would have been significantly harder.

+Hopefully this examples gave you a rough idea of what you can achieve with an AST.
+The next step is to understand how to create such data structures, and investigate their composition.

 ## Dissecting an assignment instruction using the `ast` module